igabriel85/DICE-Monitoring/src/README.md

 `POST` `/v1/overlord/nodes`

 Bootstrap of all non monitored nodes.
-Installs, configures and start collectd and logstash-forwarder on them.
+Installs, configures and starts collectd and logstash-forwarder on them.
 This feature is not recommended for testing, the usage of separate commands is preffered in order to detect network failures.

 **NOTE**: Meant for M24.
 Define one json to completely populate and set up dmon-controller.
 It can be then used to save and share internal state by sending the json between controller instances.
 ***